IntersectAustralia/intersect-training-theme/courses/_course002/modules/02-code-blocks.md

 ```
 {: .error}

+# Scrollbars

-Have a lot of code or output you want to display?
-No problem, boostrap (used as the underlying css framework for this theme) will handle that well by automatically inserting horizontal scrollbards.
+Is your code wider than the screen width?
+No problem, Boostrap (used as the underlying css framework for this theme) will handle that well by automatically inserting horizontal scrollbars.

 If you also want vertical scrollbars, add the `.pre-scrollable` tag to your markdown.
 For example:

 ~~~
 ```